A 2025 Guide to Teaching English in China

 Rapid globalization and massive volumes of information flow between countries, companies, and governments have been witnessed worldwide.

-This has caused extensive use of the English language.
-As a result, it is now regarded as the lingua franca, business, and universal language.
+This has led to extensive use of English, which is now regarded as the lingua franca, business, and universal language.

 These days, any form of international transaction requires English.
 Thus, many countries and people worldwide are attempting to learn and improve their English skills.